VMLYR/journey-driven-development/en/01_introduction/01_jdd_briefly.md

 Perhaps the first written version of Journey Driven Development began as a one-page brief when a team that had been high-performing began to stumble.
 The memo served as a starting point for many other teams to define their process.

-Below is a recent fork of this topic:
+What follows is one fork of that document:

 #### Start